SysKitTeam/docs-point/docs/governance-and-automation/permissions-review/access-review-options.md

 :::

-To start with the configuration, navigate to **Settings** > **Governance** > **Access Review Options** Here, you can find 3 sections:
+To start with the configuration, navigate to **Settings** > **Governance** > **Access Review Options** Here, you can find the following sections:
 * **Manage Reviewers**
 * **Review Options**
-* **Customize E-mail**

-Access Review e-mail customization is described in the [following article](../../configuration/customize-emails.md#customize-access-review-e-mails).

 ## Manage Reviewers